-possibilities and reality
+Possibilities and reality

-No speed is no solution either
+No speed is not a solution either

 Control is good, people can be better

-ERP in the standard - what does that mean?
+ERP as standard - what does that mean?

 Cash flow in companies explained